modelsconf2018/modelsconf2018.github.io/program/mad/index.md

 ## Speakers

 * Introduction: Agile Modeling: The next step, Michael Hudson (HCL)
 * Discussion: This is a late breaking session and we expect a very interactive session with input from participants.
 If you have experiences in the DevOps and Agile combined with modelling that you would like to share contact [Kimi Cousins](mailto:Kimi.Cousins@hcl.com) for discussions already before the conference.
+We are continuously updating the program below with relevant topics.

 ## Program